 - Schiele, K., & Üçok Hughes, M. (2013).
 Possession Rituals of the Digital Consumer: A Study of Pinterest.
 In G. Cornelissen, E. Reutskaja, & A. Valenzuela (Eds.), E- European Advances in Consumer Research (pp. 47-50).
 Duluth, MN: Association for Consumer Research. [full paper]

 In this research, we looked into the concept of storygiving as a co-creation tool and provided a strategy guideline for marketing managers by using Tiffany & Co.’s “What Makes Love True” online campaign as the main example.

 - Üçok Hughes, M., Bendoni, W., & Pehlivan, E. (2016).
 Storygiving as a co-creation tool for luxury brands in the age of the internet : A love story by Tiffany and thousands of lovers.
 Journal of Product and Brand Management – Special Issue: Technology’s Transformation of People, Products and Brands, 24 (4). [web link]

 Despite their growing numbers and concomitant increase in buying power, marketers increasingly fall short in their efforts to effectively target the Hispanic segment.
-In this research, we focus on a specific sub-segment of the Hispanic market: the 50+ generation.
-By using current and historical analysis of marketing campaigns targeting this group we propose digital marketing strategy opportunities and future managerial implications.
+By using current and historical analysis of marketing campaigns targeting this group accompanied by interviews with industry experts we propose digital marketing strategy opportunities and future managerial implications.

 - Üçok Hughes, M., Stovall, T., & Cardona, R. (2016, October).
 Digital Marketing and the Overlooked Hispanic 50+ Demographic.
 Presentation given at Marketing EDGE Direct/Interactive Marketing Research Summit Los Angeles, CA. [abstract]